thma/PolysemyCleanArchitecture/README.md

 - On the left we have application assembly code like `createApp` used by the `Warp` server or some of the different `runPure` functions that we used in HSpec tests.
-- On the right we have the SQLite runtime library that provides access to the SQLite database and the Haskell runtime in general, that provides access to the OS in general.
+- On the right we have the SQLite runtime library that provides access to the SQLite database and the Haskell runtime in general, which provides access to the filesystem and the OS in general.

 ![External Interfaces layer](clean-architecture.png)

 ### Testing

 Testing the application assembly is quite straightforward and resembles the testing of the REST service:

 ```haskell
 loadConfig :: IO Config